linuxonlinehelp/openwebrx-backup-old/README.md

 BEST:
 - setup a HOSTAPD+DNSMASQ with OPENWEBRX to get DIRECT WIFI Connect to the SDR-SERVER!
 WITHOUT a ROUTER/Internet like Home Station (isolated access/ i used a orange-pi-zero-512MB + rtlsdr-v3 + Antenna inside a 5cmx30cm Tube)

-With this Version you can run 4 or more INSTANCES / Services on different PORTS!
+Advantages of the old Version:

+- With this Version you can run 4 or more INSTANCES / Services on different PORTS!
 Copy the openwebrx into different directory's (radio1,radio2,radio3...) and at the config file config_webrx.py of them set the DEVICE NUMBER at line:

 Sample: config_webrx.py device number = "-d 0 " read rtl_sdr manual!